daranzolin/OLDdaranzolin.github.io/_posts/2017-08-27-perseus-dictionary-ii.markdown

 ![useful image]({{ site.url }}/assets/Athens.png)

-The Athens network is a role call of the great philosophers, lawmakers, generals, historians, and playwrights of the Classical Period.
+The Athens network is a role call of the great philosophers, heroes, lawmakers, generals, historians, and playwrights of the Classical Period. **Cumulative Effect:** None.

 {% highlight r %}